 This caused Prime Minister Rasmussen to tell the Danes that, “The polling stations are open until 8 pm.
 I appeal, of course, to people to use their right to vote, and if you share our point of views to vote in favour,” via TV2.

 Doubt was also raised months ago when the referendum was announced to be held on the same weekend as the elections for the European Parliament (where Denmark has 14 seats), which generally see a lower voter turn-out than national elections.
 The fact that this law will not have any large effect on the succession until at least second-in-line Prince Christian has children also caused debate about the reason of holding the referendum in 2009.

 Read more about the succession referendum here.Filed under Danish Royals

 Tagged Elections, Prime Minister L.L.
-Rasmussen, Public Opinion, Succession.
+Rasmussen of Denmark, Public Opinion, Succession.